- Purchase the complete Expat Arrivals USA Guide (PDF)

 Expats may find the American style of communication very direct and honest.
 While this can come across as rude to some, locals rarely mean any real harm.

-While religion and politics are topics of conversation which may be passionately debated at social occasions in other countries, expats should avoid such subjects in the USA.
+While religion and politics are topics of conversation which may be passionately debated at social occasions in other countries, expats should take care around such subjects in the USA.
 Americans often hold very strong beliefs and, due to the diversity of people in the country, expats can never really know what an acquaintance believes in.